Adaptation in the aquatic submerged plants and what plants are underwater?

 Adaptation of the Elodea plants

-The Elodea plants are totally submerged plants, They have weak roots because they are not needed to fix the plants or to absorb the water.
+The Elodea plants are totally submerged plants.
+They have weak roots because they do not need to fix the plants or to absorb water.
 The leaves of the Elodea plants are small-sized, thin, and ribbon-like, So, They will not be cut by the water currents.

 The stem of the Elodea plant contains many air chambers to store an amount of oxygen gas that is produced during the photosynthesis process.
 The Elodea plants use oxygen gas in the respiration process, and oxygen gas helps the Elodea plant to float in the lighted regions of the water.